info-201a-sp21/project-NBA/README.md

   * Golden State Warriors is one of the first teams use data and analytics to improve their performances.
 As a result, the team subsequently won league championship in 2015, 2017 and 2018.
 Analysis help them make more informed decisions.

-### What other examples of data driven projects have you found related to this domain (share at least 3)?
-  * Election for all-star game
-  * Prediction for who will win Rookie of the Year this year
-  * Gamlbing off season champion

 ### What data-driven questions do you hope to answer about this domain (share at least 3)?
   1. Will the home game and away game affect the teams' performances?
-      * comparing the winnning rate for each team during home game and away game.
+      * comparing the winning rate for each team during home game and away game.
-  2. How influencial is the three point field goal for the offense side?
+  2. How influential is the three point field goal for the offense side?
-      * comparing the averegr three point field goal during winning and losing game with the average field goal during winning and losing game in each year.
+      * comparing the average three point field goal during winning and losing game with the average field goal during winning and losing game in each year.
   3. Is the team with the most regular season wins likely to win the final championship?
-      * compairing weather the team with the most wins in regular season is the final champion in each year.
+      * comparing whether the team with the most wins in regular season is the final champion in each year.

 # Finding Data
 ### Where did you download the data (e.g., a web URL)?